Ninja-Squad/ninja-squad.github.com/_posts/2017-08-17-what-is-new-angular-5.md

       { provide: MyCustomProviderB, deps: [MyCustomProviderA] }
     ]).bootstrapModule(AppModule);

-I honestly couldn't come up with a decent real case, as it is quite rare to give extra providers to these methods, and this only impact the two cases in the example and not `useValue`, `useFactory`, `useExisting`...
+I honestly couldn't come up with a decent real use-case, as it is quite rare to give extra providers to these methods, and this only impact the two cases in the example and not `useValue`, `useFactory`, `useExisting`...